rfhb/emamds/en/medicines/human/EPAR/dimethyl-fumarate-neuraxpharm-0.md

 This medicine's authorisation has been revoked

-dimethyl fumarate
+dimethyl fumarate Medicine Human Revoked

-Medicine

-Human

-Revoked
+On Monday, 12 January 2026, between 07:00 and 10:00 CET (Amsterdam time), this website will be unavailable due to scheduled maintenance.

 Page contents